 Include vehicle inspections in your safety plan.

-Public transit is one of the safest modes of transportation available.
-To make it even safer, the PTASP rule focuses on the evaluation and mitigation of safety risks for the millions of riders who use public transit each day.
+To make public transit as safe as possible, the PTASP rule focuses on the evaluation and mitigation of safety risks for the millions of riders who use public transit each day.
 And vehicle inspections are a key component of any agency’s safety plan.

 No two transit fleets are alike, but each vehicle needs to be inspected thoroughly to: